open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ### ComponentVersion

-We start by creating an image pull secret since the component that we just transferred is private.
-This pull secret will be used by OCM to access this package in ghcr.
+We start by creating an image pull secret since the component that we just transferred was placed in a private OCI registry.
+The pull secret will be used by the OCM client or OCM controller to access this package in ghcr.
 To create the secret, run:

 ```
 kubectl create secret docker-registry pull-secret -n ocm-system \